elisoncrum/piipan/match/docs/orchestrator-match.md

 ## Remote testing

-With the per-state APIs restricted to a trusted network, remote testing is not yet possible until the method for authorizing the orchestrator API with the per-state APIs has been implemented.
+To test the orchestrator remotely:
+1. Connect to a trusted network.
+Currently, only the GSA network block is trusted.
+1. Submit valid POST requests using a tool like Postman.